Most verbs use either avoir

 = to pop back in [somewhere]

-Tu es repassé à la boulangerie car tu avais oublié les croissants.You popped back by the bakery because you had forgotten the croissants.
+Tu es repassé à la boulangerie car tu avais oublié les croissants.You went back to the bakery because you had forgotten the croissants.

 Il est repassé par chez toi mais tu étais déjà parti.He came back by your house but you had left already.